 Suspect Nicholas Jordan in double shooting at University of Colorado - Colorado Springs in custody

-Authorities said he suspect and the victims knew each other.
+Authorities said the suspect and the victims knew each other.
 The Colorado Springs Police Department said it was "not a random attack against the school or other students at the university."

 A 24-year-old man and a 26-year-old woman were found dead with gunshot wounds early Friday morning in Crestone House in the Alpine Village area.
 They were identified over the weekend as Samuel Knopp, a registered UCCS student from Parker, and Celie Rain Montgomery, who was from Pueblo.

-Jordan is from Detroit.
+Jordan is from Detroit and is enrolled as a student at UCCS, school spokesman Chris Valentine said.
 Police said they obtained an arrest warrant for him late in the day on Friday on two counts of first-degree murder.
 He was spotted by police officers near the 4900 block of Cliff Point Circle East on Monday morning and was arrested in a traffic stop and taken to the El Paso County Jail.
 So far his arrest photo hasn't been released.

-The university scheduled what it is calling a healing march on Monday afternoon.
-It was scheduled to start at 2 p.m. at the Roaring Fork dining hall and anyone interested in participating from the Colorado Springs area is invited to attend to remember the victims.
-UCCS Chancellor Jennifer Sobanet, student body president Axel Brown and UCCS Chief of Police Dewayne McCarver were among those who are set to give remarks.
+The university scheduled what it is calling a "healing march" on Monday afternoon at 2 p.m. at the Roaring Fork dining hall.
+UCCS Chancellor Jennifer Sobanet, student body president Axel Brown and UCCS Police Chief Dewayne McCarver were among those who gave remarks.

 The UCCS campus is located along Austin Bluffs Parkway in northeast Colorado Springs.
 It is one of four universities in the University of Colorado system.
 The others are in Boulder, Denver and Aurora (the University of Colorado Anschutz Medical Campus).